Debt to Income (DTI) Ratio Calculator 2023

 - Avalanche Method: In this method, you do not pick the loan based on the smallest amount, rather you pick the loan based on the interest rate charged.
 The debt with the highest interest rate will be paid down first, while other debts will only receive the minimum amount.
 Once the highest interest rate loan is paid, the next highest one is chosen.
 The rationale behind this is that you pay off the loans that charge you the highest interest payments resulting in lower overall interest paid for all your debts.

-- No Additional Debt: This is a simple suggestion and very straightforward, if you are trying to reduce your debt, it is contradictory to take on more debt or overcharge your credit card.
+This is a simple suggestion and very straightforward.
+If you are trying to reduce your debt, it is contradictory to take on more debt or overcharge your credit card.

 The first four suggestions focused on reducing and managing debt, which affects the numerator of the ratio (Debt/Income), this suggestion affects the denominator where you try to increase your income.
 You can try to increase your income by asking for a raise or offering to work overtime.

 Overtime is the best way to earn some extra cash and increase your income.
 Apart from overtime, a part-time job is the next best alternative to supplement your income.

 What information is Included in the Debt to Income Ratio?

 A debt-to-income ratio is similar to a debt service coverage ratio (DSCR).
 The primary difference is the latter is used for investment properties, whereas DTI is used for individual properties.
 The two categories of information required for the debt to income ratio are gross monthly income and monthly debt.